Tinram/CChat/ReadMe.md

 ## Set-up

-1. Configure */install.php* (line 17) configuration section details: username, passwords, database etc.
+1. Configure */install.php* (line 18 onwards) configuration section details: username, passwords, database etc.
-2. Configure */classes/cchat.class.php* (line 18) constants to be identical to those in */install.php*
+2. Configure */classes/cchat.class.php* (line 18 onwards) constants to be identical to those in */install.php*
 3. Run */install.php* through your server (which, if you have root MySQL access, should mean set-up is now complete and CChat's */index.php* now displays in a browser without connection errors to the server).
 4. Alter the timezone if required: */index.php* (line 5): `date_default_timezone_set('Europe/London')`